Easy Homemade Pumpkin Seed Butter

 Regardless, it's best to soak and dry your nuts and seeds for the best flavor and nutrition by reducing antinutrients.
 Most jarred pumpkin seed butter is referred to as “sprouted”, which means that the company has soaked and dried their seeds.

-To make the butter, all you really have to do is put the soaked or roasted seeds in a food processor or blender and pulse or blend until you get your desired consistency.
+To make the butter, put the soaked or roasted seeds in a food processor or blender and pulse or blend until you get your desired consistency.
 You may have to scrape the sides of your blender or processor a few times.

 A good pumpkin seed butter starts with a either a good food processor or blender.